-By developing market scanning capabilities to understand how markets are changing and how their processes must adapt to meet these changes procurement leaders identify the core processes needed to support company strategies and determine which will be addressed in-house and which should be outsourced to suppliers.
+By developing market scanning capabilities to understand how markets are changing and how their processes must adapt to meet these changes procurement can identify the core processes needed to support company strategies and determine those done in-house and which should be outsourced.

-Establishing Supply Management as a Core Competency (SMCC) in the business value chain provides the systematic approach most likely to provide sustainable cost leadership.
+Achieve the three goals of strategic procurement in the business value chain provides the systematic approach most likely to provide sustainable cost leadership.

 For Supply Management the strategic goals must be: